nuagenetworks/nukit/README.md

 NUKit is an application framework that provides the user with a set of classes and tools that will make very easy to build full featured Cappuccino Front End for any Garuda-type backed server.

-At a glance, NUKit will make super easy to:
+At a glance, NUKit will help you:

 - Create a new application
 - Display paginated, filterable views of the remote model
-- Auto binding of Model's attributes into edition views
+- Auto bind the Model attributes in edition views
 - Support for push notifications and live update
 - Support for Model validation
 - Provides advanced controls, like an IPv4/IPv6/MAC Text field
+- Provides no pain build scripts for building, pressing, flattening etc
+- Provides an one command to create a Docker container for your application

 NUKit provides a modular way to create and assemble different views to show one or objects of the model, and a way to load sub modules to show the children of a particular object.